A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 Although the problem of machine translation itself has been around for decades, the works which have tried to address issues that arise from not having access to the document-level discourse are still just brushing the surface with more research yet to be undertaken.
 For NMT in particular, up until a few years ago, there was rarely any work that tried to incorporate discourse information explicitly or implicitly.
 But with most sentence-based NMT systems achieving state-of-the-art performance compared to their SMT counterparts, this area of research has finally started to gain the popularity it deserves.
 The main difference between the research on discourse in NMT and SMT, apart from the general building blocks, is that the works in NMT rarely try to model discourse phenomena explicitly.
 On the contrary, they incorporate discourse implicitly by using sentences in the wider-document context via different modelling techniques, thus harnessing the inherent capability of neural models to learn discourse correlations as a by-product of optimising an NMT model.
-Further, these works show how such models perform on automatic evaluation for MT while sometimes measuring the performance on specific test sets. \\ \\ {\textbf{Problem Statement.} Before going into the literature, let us first formulate the problem of document-level machine translation.
+These studies are sometimes motivated by extensive analyses and document-level evaluation focusing on the discourse phenomena that document-level NMT improves on, as done in \cite{Jean:17, Voita:18} for anaphora, in \cite{Voita:2019} for deixis, ellipsis and lexical cohesion, and in \cite{Bawden:17} for coreference and lexical coherence/cohesion.
+Further, these works show how such models perform on automatic evaluation for MT while sometimes measuring the performance on discourse-targeted test sets. \\ \\ {\textbf{Problem Statement.} Before going into the literature, let us first formulate the problem of document-level machine translation.
 Given a document $\vd$, where the set of source sentences are $\vX = \{\vx^1, \ldots, \vx^{|\vd|}\}$, the goal of document-level MT is to generate the collection of their translations $\vY = \{\vy^1,\ldots,\vy^{|\vd|}\}$ by taking into account \emph{inter-dependencies} among them imposed by the document.

 Assuming that the translations are generated left-to-right, we can decompose the probability of a document translation using the chain rule as